OT-CONTAINER-KIT/redis-operator/README.md

   --install --namespace ot-operators
 ```

-To delete all resources which you just installed
+If you used this just for testing and development purpose you can delete the resources associated with it

 ```shell